akkc01/DevOps/Azure_REST_API_POSTMAN/01 Resource Group Creation.md

 ```

 ### Get the Subsciption-
-- Get the Subsciption id for your account you using-
+- Get the Subsciption id for your account-
 ```powershell
 az account list --output table
 ```